yoyongxuan/tp/docs/DeveloperGuide.md

 5. Command execution should not take more than **2 seconds**.
 For example, editing or adding a person should not take more than 2 seconds for the changes to be reflected in CadetHQ.
 6. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 7. Should work without installing an installer.
-8. Should be usable by a CS1101S TA that has never used similar Address Book applications before.
+8. Should be usable by a CS1101S TA that has never used similar contact management applications before.
 9. Should be for a single user only (i.e. not a multi-user product, no shared file storage mechanism, no application running in a shared computer).
 10. Invalid commands should not crash CadetHQ, but show an error message instead.
 11. A user should be able to access command help information at any time.